 Rolland’s innovative manufacturing processes mine the “urban forest” with the least amount of impact to the environment and its natural resources.
 From biogas energy to closed-loop water and hydrogen peroxide bleaching processes, our recycled sustainable paper is one of the most environmentally sustainable in North America

-Our main source of raw material to make recycled paper is the “urban forest”.
-We source alternative fibers and we are addressing the problem of landfills, pollution, and waste generated.
-This ensures a minimal impact to the area’s biodiversity, environment and natural resources.
+Our main source of raw material is the ‘’urban forest’’ used to manufacture recycled fiber made by Sustana and used in our Rolland sustainable recycled paper.
+By sourcing alternative fiber from recovered recycled paper materials, we are addressing the problem of landfills, pollution, and waste generated.
+This ensures a minimal impact to the area’s biodiversity, environment, and natural resources.

 Fresh water is a precious resource, so we treat it with care.
 Rather than constantly using fresh water, our paper mill recirculates every drop 30 times and uses six times less water than industry average.
 With less energy needed to heat fresh water, this closed-loop process contributes to our low environmental footprint.
 And our water treatment equipment ensures operations with clean water in, clean water out.

 We use FSC-certified virgin fiber and ensure a sustainable supply chain.
 Our products come with a Forest Stewardship Council (FSC) Chain of Custody certification, which considers all paper manufacturing steps, and marks that our products can be tracked back to an FSC-certified source.

 93% of our paper mill is powered through renewable biogas energy.
 Methane is captured from a local landfill, is compressed, refined and transported by an eight-mile pipeline to Rolland.
 This renewable energy source reduces our CO2 emissions by 70,000 tons annually, or 23,400 compact cars.